-- 3.3 Stated Basis of the Reserves-The actuary should identify the stated basis of the reserves, which is a description of the nature of the reserves, usually found in the financial statement and the associated footnotes and disclosures.
+- 3.3 Stated Basis of the Reserves-The actuary should determine the stated basis of the reserves, which is a description of the nature of the reserves, usually found in the financial statement and the associated footnotes and disclosures.
 The stated basis often depends upon regulatory or accounting requirements.
-When identifying the stated basis, the actuary should ascertain the following: - a. whether the reserves are nominal or discounted for the time value of money and, if discounted, the items discounted (for example, tabular reserves only) and the stated basis for the interest rate (for example, risk-free rate, portfolio rate, or fixed rate of x%); - b. whether the reserves include an explicit risk margin and, if so, the stated basis for the explicit risk margin (for example, stated percentile of distribution or stated percentage load above expected); - c. whether the reserves are gross or net of specified recoverables; - d. whether the reserves reflect a provision for uncollectable recoverables.
+When determining the stated basis, the actuary should identify the following: - a. whether the reserves are nominal or discounted for the time value of money and, if discounted, the items discounted (for example, tabular reserves only), the basis for the discount rate(s) (for example, risk-free rate or portfolio rate), and the discount rate(s) used; - b. whether the reserves include an explicit risk margin and, if so, the stated basis for the explicit risk margin (for example, stated percentile of distribution or stated percentage load above the reserve without the explicit risk margin); - c. whether the reserves are gross or net of specified recoverables; - d. whether the reserves reflect a provision for uncollectable recoverables.
 If so, the actuary should identify the categories of such uncollectable recoverables and whether those categories reflect currently known or potential ultimate collectability concerns.
 Possible categories of uncollectable recoverables include those related to disputes and those related to counterparties in financial difficulty; - e. the types of unpaid loss adjustment expense covered by the reserves, if any (for example, coverage dispute costs, defense costs, or adjusting costs); - f. the characteristics of other reserves being opined upon, if any (for example, the nature of the contracts generating unearned premium reserves); and - g. any other items that, in the actuary's professional judgment, are needed to describe the reserves sufficiently for the reserve evaluation.

-To the extent the actuary cannot ascertain all or a portion of the stated basis of the reserves, the actuary should request this information from the principal.
-If the actuary is unable to obtain this information from the principal, the actuary should determine an assumed basis of the reserves with regard to the missing information for purposes of the reserve evaluation.
+To the extent the actuary cannot determine all or a portion of the stated basis of the reserves, the actuary should request this information from the principal.
+If the actuary is unable to obtain this information from the principal, the actuary should select an assumed basis of the reserves with regard to the missing information for purposes of the reserve evaluation.

-If the statement of actuarial opinion is only for a portion of the reserves, the actuary should identify the exposure to be covered by the statement of actuarial opinion (for example, line of business, year, or state).
+If the statement of actuarial opinion is only for a portion of the reserves, the actuary should identify the portion of the reserves within the scope of the statement of actuarial opinion (for example, line of business, year, or state).